Our Team

 Aaron De Melo

-Katie Hartford, B.Sc.H., MBA
+Katie Hartford, B.Sc.H., M.B.A.

-High School Tutor, Math & Science
+Senior-Level Math & Science Tutor

 Katie has been a member of the Oak Learners staff since 2020.
 Katie has an Honours Bachelor of Science in Astrophysics from McMaster University and an MBA at the DeGroote School of Business.
 She has always had a passion for Math and the Sciences and loves having the opportunity to pass that passion on to others while helping them to find success.
 She has always loved teaching and has been a strong member of the Oak Learners team since our inception in 2017.